ml6team/aws-promote-code/README.md

 # 2. Authentication setup
 This project has 4 different accounts that need to be setup manually.
 All other resources while be managed with Terraform.

 After creating the accounts, we need to configure a AWS config-file with the credentials.
 This is needed for local developing und testing on the different accounts.
 To differentiate between the accounts we use so-called profiles.
-The config-file with the profiles is located in `~/.aws/config` and looks like this:
+The config-file with these profiles is located in `~/.aws/config` and looks like this:

 ```
 [default]